mirego/MCHTTPRequestLogger/README.md

 ## About Mirego

 Mirego is a team of passionate people who believe that work is a place where you can innovate and have fun.
-We proudly built mobile applications for [iPhone](http://mirego.com/en/iphone-app-development/ "iPhone application development"), [iPad](http://mirego.com/en/ipad-app-development/ "iPad application development"), [Android](http://mirego.com/en/android-app-development/ "Android application development"),
+We proudly build mobile applications for [iPhone](http://mirego.com/en/iphone-app-development/ "iPhone application development"), [iPad](http://mirego.com/en/ipad-app-development/ "iPad application development"), [Android](http://mirego.com/en/android-app-development/ "Android application development"),